VaibhavSys/vaibhav-studio-old/content/posts/what-is-a-symbolic-link-in-linux/index.md

 `$ ln -s [original path/filename] [new link filename]`

 The link command is `ln`.
-In the absence of `-s` switch, a hard link is created.
+In the absence of the `-s` switch, a hard link is created.

 # Hard Links